California kidnap victim recounts ordeal on social media

 They appeared on the ask.fm page for hannahbanana722 - a number that coincides with her July 22 birthday - from the San Diego suburb of Lakeside, where she lived with her mother, Christina Anderson, 44, and younger brother, Ethan.
 Her father, Brett Anderson, resides in Tennessee.

-Cell phone snapshots of Hannah posted on the site on Monday night and a history of chats documented before the kidnapping - with a 10-day gap that began August 3, the day she was last seen - appeared to support the postings' authenticity.
+Cellphone snapshots of Hannah posted on the site on Monday night and a history of chats documented before the kidnapping - with a 10-day gap that began the day she was last seen - appeared to support the postings' authenticity.

 In the postings, Hannah said she was relating her account to dispel misunderstandings about the ordeal, including suggestions that she willingly accompanied her abductor.